• Skip to primary navigation

 Microwave

-In 30 second bursts till warmed through.
+In 30 second bursts till warmed through

-What to serve with Chicken Pakora?
+What to serve with Crunchy Chicken Pakoras

 You can also serve them with a pinch of Chaat Masala and a squeeze of Lemon Juice.